IPv6-mPvD/pvdd/src/README.md

 introducing any unwanted misbehaviour with an existing main loop in the same client.

-The pvdid daemon is only accepting connection on 0.0.0.0.
+The pvdd daemon is only accepting connection on 0.0.0.0.
 The port it listens on however can have been specified when the daemon has been started.
 In this case, the corresponding port must also be provided by the application to the library.